 After high school, I attended Sarah Lawrence College where I received a BFA in Theater.
 After some twists and turns, I found myself working at the Eric Carle Museum in Amherst, Mass.
 Being surrounded by people who were wildly passionate about children’s books rekindled my love of writing.
 I moved to Boston and attended Simmons College where I received an MA in Children’s Literature and an MFA in Writing for Children.

 In 2006 I was lucky enough to be chosen as the Writer-in-Residence for the Boston Public Library.
 After my residency, I began teaching courses on writing and children’s literature at Simmons College and at other institutions in the Boston area.
 In 2009, my manuscript, The Tinkerers, was chosen as a winner of the PEN New England Susan P. Bloom Discovery Award.

 These days, I no longer write on an old typewriter; instead, I have a small office where I sit at a tiny desk and type away on my slightly-less-noisy computer.
 I’m represented by Ammi-Joan Paquette at the Erin Murphy Literary Agency.
 My debut novel, My Very UnFairy Tale Life, was published by Sourcebooks Jabberwocky in November 2011, and its sequel, My Epic Fairy Tale Fail, was released in March 2013.
-The third book in the trilogy, My Sort Of Fairy Tale Ending, is coming in November 2013.
-My next tween series, The Dirt Diaries, is scheduled for 2014, and look for my first picture book, Dogosaurus Rex, forthcoming from Henry Holt.
+The third book in the trilogy, My Sort Of Fairy Tale Ending, was published in November 2013.
+My first book in my next tween series, The Dirt Diary, is scheduled for January 2014, and look for my picture books, Power Down, Little Robot and Dogosaurus Rex, both forthcoming from Henry Holt.